Set and achieve your biggest goals with coaching

 1. Self-efficacy

-Based on research by Edwin Locke and colleagues and published in the Journal of Applied Psychology, self-efficacy plays a big role in your performance toward a goal.
-In fact, the study authors wrote, “the most unexpected finding of this study was the very powerful effect of self-efficacy.”
-So if you’re struggling to achieve a goal, it may be time to evaluate whether you truly believe you can do it.
+Based on research by Edwin Locke and colleagues and published in the Journal of Applied Psychology, self-efficacy plays a big role in goal attainment.
+In fact, the study authors wrote, ‘The most unexpected finding of this study was the very powerful effect of self-efficacy.’

 2. Ability